Antonia Jiménez

 Antonia Jiménez (born 1972) is an inland flamenco guitarist and composer, considered to be one of the most prominent Spanish women in that field.

-She was born in El Puerto de Santa María and studied guitar with Antonia Villar from a young age.
+She was born in El Puerto de Santa María and studied guitar with Antonio Villar from a young age.
 She accompanied flamenco singers and dancers in Andalusia, later moving to Madrid.
 She became an accompanist for the Nuevo Ballet Español and Arrieritos dance companies.
 She also pursued further studies in guitar with Enrique Vargas.